All about Google Hotel Ads bid management strategies

 Finally, setting a commission percentage that is too low for auctions with high competition can ensure that you, as a provider, are not visible in the Hotel Ads environment.

 With the CPC-% bidding strategy, you set a percentage of the total booking price (including tourist taxes and other surcharges) as the bid.

-As an example; If the total price for 1 night is €100 and the CPC-% bid is 1%, the max CPC for this ad is €1 (excluding any bid modifiers).
-If the price for 1 night is €200 and the CPC-% bid is 1%, the max CPC for this auction is €2 (excluding any bid modifiers).
+As an example; If the total price for one night is €100 and the CPC-% bid is 1%, the max CPC for this ad is €1 (excluding any bid modifiers).
+If the price for one night is €200 and the CPC-% bid is 1%, the max CPC for this auction is €2 (excluding any bid modifiers).